Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 There are many other niche layouts.

 To do the `image layout transition` you need to submit the [vkCmdPipelineBarrier2()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdPipelineBarrier2KHR.html) command with the appropriate [VkImageMemoryBarrier2](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageMemoryBarrier2.html).
-Now it's a good time for a [quick refresher on Vulkan synchronization](/blog/vulkan-synchronization/) as you need to specify:
+Now it's a good time for a <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="Vulkan pipeline barrier semantics">quick refresher on Vulkan synchronization</CrossPostLink> as you need to specify:

 * `srcStageMask`, `srcAccessMask` - previous access scope,
 * `dstStageMask`, `dstAccessMask` - next access scope,